 There is no shame in asking for help with the PTCB exam.
 If you have teachers or professors you know well, you may want to reach out to them to ask them for extra assistance.
 They would probably be happy to help you develop a study schedule that can help you prepare for the exam.
 They might even be able to provide you with sample lessons geared toward your weaker areas.

 Take Practice Exams

 Practice tests are the best way to assess your readiness to retake your PTCB exam.
-Our free PTCB practice test is a great place to start, as it contains a mix of questions from all knowledge domains that have appeared on past exams.
+PTCB practice test is a great place to start, as it contains a mix of questions from all knowledge domains that have appeared on past exams.

 To go a step further, you can buy PTCB Hero – which contains hundreds of practice questions, plus two “simulated exams” that test you under exactly the same conditions you’ll face for the real thing.
 If you can pass a simulated exam without referring to your notes, you can be confident you’re in good shape!

 There’s always a temptation to spend study time on your strongest areas because it feels good, but you should spend more time focusing on your weaker areas.
 Everyone has their strengths and weaknesses.
 Use the results from your first exam and the results from your practice exams to figure out where you need to spend most of your time.
 That way, you can turn weaknesses into strengths on exam day.

 Finally, the day before the exam, you should make sure you get a good night’s rest.
 You need to make sure those exam-day nerves don’t get to you.
 Furthermore, you need to make sure you are mentally sharp on exam day so you can finish the questions in time.